 Join the group tour every day (except Monday).

-Also, you can use the services of an interpreter, price is 350 UAH, per hour.
+Also, you can use the services of an interpreter, the price is 400 UAH, per hour.

 Private tour fee:

 |by car -||1500 UAH + 400 UAH / per hour, per guide service